35. Elementary Asset Pricing Theory¶

 The mathematical structure of the mean-variance frontier described by inequality (35.6) implies that

-all returns on frontier are perfectly correlated.
+all returns on the frontier are perfectly correlated.

 Thus,